 - Original message

-While there are other form fields that have been added to the checklist, these are for later action and aren’t needed to get your Gmail integration up and running.
+While there are other form fields that have been added to the workflow, these are for later action and aren’t needed to get your Gmail integration up and running.

-Add form fields to your own checklist to make space for any information you think will be relevant when processing your user feedback email (such as the elements above).
-Alternatively, you can always grab our free premade template below and edit it to your needs to accomplish the same thing.
+Add form fields to your own workflow to make space for any information you think will be relevant when processing your user feedback email (such as the elements above).
+Alternatively, you can always grab our free workflow template below and edit it to your needs to accomplish the same thing.

-After that, it’s time to make sure that your label is set up in Gmail to signal to Zapier that it needs pushing into your checklist.
+After that, it’s time to make sure that your label is set up in Gmail to signal to Zapier that it needs pushing into your workflow run.

 Set up your “User Feedback” label in Gmail

 Next, you need to set up your label in Gmail so that you can easily label the messages your receive appropriately.
-This will also let Zapier know what emails should be pushed into a new Process Street checklist and which sould not.
+This will also let Zapier know what emails should be pushed into a new workflow run and which should not.

 There’s not much to this step, other than that you’ll need to have an account set up and the label created.